blue-sky-r/yrno-tools/README.md

     Required: pkg: wmctrl xautomation; script: meteogram.sh

-This functionality is used in IPTV [mpv-wifi-rc](https://github.com/blue-sky-r/mpv-wifi-rc) (mpv wifi remote control).
+This functionality is used in IPTV project [mpv-wifi-rc](https://github.com/blue-sky-r/mpv-wifi-rc) (mpv wifi remote control).

 ### wallpaper.sh

-TDE (KDE 3) Desktop Wallpaper config supportd user program to draw wallpaper.
+TDE (KDE 3 based) Desktop Wallpaper config supports user program to render wallpaper.
 This feature is utilised by this BASH script to dynamically render meteogram on the Desktop Wallpaper.
 This offers the user quick access to detailed weather forecast for the next 48 hours.
 Position and size of the meteogram are configurable.